-a.
-Does this proposal impact other colleges/schools?
-Yes 🗌 No 🔀

-If yes, then how would you do so?

-b.
+- b.
 Do you anticipate a net change in the number of students in your college?
-If yes, how many more (or fewer) students do you expect?
-Yes 🗌 No 🔀

-c.

-classes in your college?
-Yes 🗌 No 🔀

-TC 1 • 1.
-4 41 1 6 students 1/ 1 1 1 IT 1 Vec niegce 1111 dicate.
-The niimner OT criticiente and/or 61966 CEDIC 1 nvou ved 11 yes, prease 1119 uncate unc nunioer υı students anu/or ciass scats 1 11001 vuu.

-d.
-Do you anticipate a net increase (or decrease) in the number of students from your college taking courses in Yes $\square$ No $\boxtimes$ other colleges?

-If yes, please indicate the number of students and/or class seats involved.
+Yes □ No ⊠ If yes, how many more (or fewer) students do you expect? - c.
+Do you anticipate a net increase (or decrease) in the number of students from outside of your college taking classes in your college?
+Yes □ No ⊠ If yes, please indicate the number of students and/or class seats involved. - d.
+Do you anticipate a net increase (or decrease) in the number of students from your college taking courses in other colleges?
+Yes □ No ⊠ If yes, please indicate the number of students and/or class seats involved.

-If 4 a, b, c, or d was answered with yes, please answer the following questions:

-If the proposal has potential budgetary impacts for another college/school, such as requiring new sections or a non-negligible increase in the number of seats offered, at least one contact must be at the collegelevel.
+If 4 a, b, c, or d was answered with yes, please answer the following questions: If the proposal has potential budgetary impacts for another college/school, such as requiring new sections or a non-negligible increase in the number of seats offered, at least one contact must be at the college-level.